cxlso/MDPH2_on_UR10e/README.md

 ![Render_MDPH2_on_UR10e](Pictures/Render_MDPH2_on_UR10e.jpg)

 ## Overview
-This repository contains everyting needed to get started with robotic thermoplastic printing with the [MDPH2 from Massive Dimension](https://massivedimension.com/products/mdphe-v1-pellet-head-extruder-system) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model capable of handeling the weight).
+This repository contains everything needed to get started with robotic thermoplastic printing with the [MDPH2 from Massive Dimension](https://massivedimension.com/products/mdphe-v1-pellet-head-extruder-system) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model capable of handeling the weight).

 Included in the repository are: